failed2lode/meow/README.md

  - the 'wallet' password or passphrase
  - the 'paper' password or passphrase

-To care properly for the password/passphrase materials, the following best practuces may apply:
+To care properly for the password/passphrase (from here on referred to as the 'passx') materials, the following best practices may apply:
- - generate the material using a generator designed for the task
+ - generate the passx materials using a generator designed for the task
- - encode the password/passphrase material as a QR code
+ - encode the passx material as a QR code
- - print the encrypted and encoded material on a separate sheet of paper so it may be separately stored.
+ - print the encrypted and encoded passx materials on a separate sheet of paper so it may be separately stored.

 Each of the passx materials may be printed and stored separately, or they could be printed on a common sheet of paper, as without the Ethereum wallet material they are without use even if discovered together.
 This is true even if the Ethereum address is known, as the address + passx of the Ethereum wallet together are not enough to reconstruct the Ethereum wallet material.